 Research Interests: Comparative politics; party competition; social cleavages; politics of advanced industrial democracies.

-I am a Stipendiary Lecturer in Politics at University College, Oxford (Univ) and a DPhil (PhD) Candidate at Nuffield College and the Department of Politics and International Relations (DPIR) at the University of Oxford.
+I am a a DPhil (PhD) Candidate at Nuffield College and the Department of Politics and International Relations (DPIR) at the University of Oxford and a Stipendiary Lecturer in Politics at University College, Oxford.

 My research focuses on political representation and party competition, particularly in spatial terms, and on the role of social divisions and structure in politics.
 I have been studying changes in the policy platforms and ideological programs of political parties, social cleavages, and partisan alignments of political parties and voters.
 I am also interested more broadly in questions on electoral politics and voting behaviour, electoral systems and electoral reform, democracy and state formation.
 My work focuses on advanced industrial democracies, in both their contemporary and historical developments, with particular attention to Western Europe, and I primarily use quantitative methods.